hirosystems/multisig-stx-btc/README.md

 ### Serving

+The script can be served locally (accessed via localhost) or behind https on a web server.
+Other methods of hosting (e.g. on a NAS in a local network) may cause problems with the Trezor Connect library.

 > **Note**
 > An update to the Trezor Connect library may [break the script](https://github.com/hirosystems/multisig-stx-btc/issues/3) if the `index.html` file is directly opened in the browser.
 > Below are some methods for correctly serving the script locally.